typemytype/oneToThreeRoboFontExtension/README.md

 - representation factories
 - new `mojo.UI` callbacks

+The extension will also change the application name in the main menu from *RoboFont*, to *RoboFont 1.8*, so it’s easier to differentiate between the two versions of the app.

 ### In RoboFont 3

 The extension routes deprecated RoboFab modules to their corresponding APIs in RF3: